-My man Ayodeji Awosika came out with a great piece at Medium.com this week: 12 Rules for Hating Jordan Peterson.
+My man Ayodeji Awosika came out with a great piece at Medium.com awhile back: 12 Rules for Hating Jordan Peterson.

 This Jordan piece is a monster, consisting of nearly 4,000 words (Medium.com measures its stories by reading time: 265 WPM; this article is 14 minutes long . . . do the math.)